-My research studies focus on liver tumours.
+My research studies focused on liver tumours.
 Mortality rates for many cancer types are falling but deaths from liver cancer are expected to rise by nearly 40 per cent by 2030 due to rising alcohol consumption and other risk factors.

-Specifically my research involves microscopic ‘beads’ which are injected through a catheter into the specific blood vessels supplying liver tumours.
+Specifically my research involved microscopic ‘beads’ which are injected through a catheter into the specific blood vessels supplying liver tumours.
 Blood vessels feeding the tumour are blocked, depriving it of oxygen and nutrients, whereas the rest of the liver tissue remains unaffected.
 The beads then slowly release the drug into the tumour site, giving a sustained dose of chemotherapy to the cancerous region.
 When the drugs are delivered this way, the amount of drug that reaches the rest of the body is greatly reduced, meaning fewer side effects for the patient.